 Canvas is used for all School of Nursing courses.
 Navigation of Canvas will need to be mastered for successful course management.
 Here is a training to use Canvas as a student through NKU: https://inside.nku.edu/cite/technologyresources/Canvas_student.html It is at the discretion of the faculty member when the course opens in canvas, not Information Technology.
 Faculty are not required to open the course until the 1st day of class.
 If you do not see your course showing, it is most likely that the faculty has not opened it.

-To log onto Canvas, visit https://one.nku.edu/ and choose Canvas.
-Enter your username and password.
+To log onto Canvas, visit nku.edu and enter your username and password.
 The courses for which you have registered should be listed.
 You can access the course(s) by clicking on the course title once the course has been made available by the instructor as noted above.
 Once you access the course(s), you will find an announcement with an introduction and directions for the course.

 In addition to your registered classes, you will be required to self-enroll in DNP Information site in Canvas.
 Please go to https://nku.instructure.com/enroll/CNEKEM This space provides information relavent to the DNP program.
 Of significant importance is the student handbook.
 The student is responsible to be familiar with the contents of the DNP Handbook.
 You will also find documents related to the practicum and scholarly project, scholarship and research information, and announcements of general interest to the DNP student on the DNP Information site.
 You should check for announcements daily on your course and the DNP information site as these can be time sensitive.

 The School of Nursing advisors are dedicated to your academic success.
 Understanding your program of study and course sequencing are critical components of successful program progression and completion.